Min Sook Lee: Film career

+Lee was co-creator of the television sitcom She's the Mayor, which aired on VisionTV.

 In 2016, Lee revisited the theme of migrant workers in Canada in her film Migrant Dreams, which examined the plight of a group of mostly Indonesian migrant workers entering Canada through the Temporary Foreign Worker Program.
-She was awarded the Canadian Hillman Prize which honours journalists whose work identifies important social and economic issues in Canada and the Canadian Association of Journalists Award for Labour Reporting.
+She was awarded the Canadian Hillman Prize, which honours journalists whose work identifies important social and economic issues in Canada, and the Canadian Association of Journalists Award for Labour Reporting.
+It also received an honorable mention from the Colin Low Award jury at the 2016 DOXA Documentary Film Festival, and was shortlisted for the Donald Brittain Award at the 6th Canadian Screen Awards.

+Her 2025 film There Are No Words, a more personal film than her prior work, explored her mother's suicide when Lee was a teenager.

 In 2012, the Mayworks Festival of Working People and the Arts named the Min Sook Lee Labour Arts Award in Lee's honour for her contribution to the cause of migrant workers, citing her work to "engage non-arts audiences, and that challenges Eurocentric notions of art".

-Lee is an assistant professor at the OCAD University, where her teaching and research focus on the relationship between art and social change.
+Lee is a professor at OCAD University, where her teaching and research focus on the relationship between art and social change. additionally Lee occupies the position of president at OCAD's faculty union, OCADFA.
 She previously taught documentary filmmaking at Ryerson University's School of Image Arts MFA program.

-Politics

-Lee was the New Democratic Party candidate in Toronto—Danforth for the 2019 federal election.
-In her campaign, she committed to bring in a one per cent super-wealth tax on households with a net wealth of more than $20 million.
-The Parliamentary Budget Office has estimated that this measure could bring in $70 billion in new revenue.
-On election night, Lee finished in second with 33.2 per cent of the vote to incumbent Liberal MP Julie Dabrusin.